-Glazing agents are additives used to coat the surface of foods to give them a glossy appearance, improving consumer appeal, and/or to provide a protective coating that enhances shelf life.[6]
-They can also act as a barrier to moisture transmission or prevent the surface of the product from becoming sticky.[1]
+Glazing agents are additives used to coat the surface of foods in order to give them a glossy appearance, enhancing consumer appeal, and/or to provide a protective coating that extends shelf life.[1]
+They can also act as a barrier to moisture transmission or prevent the surface of the product from becoming sticky.[2]

 Like other food additives, glazing agents are identified by their name and/or the E-numbering system, where “E” stands for Europe.[3]

-They can be of natural or artificial origin, are used on both fresh and processed foods, and are not harmful to health.
+They may be of natural or artificial origin, are used on both fresh and processed foods, and are not considered harmful to health.[4]

 Contents

-They are used on both fresh products, such as fruits and vegetables, and on processed products, such as chewing gum, fruit candies, licorice, chocolate and other confectionery products, and processed nuts.
+Glazing agents are applied to both fresh products, such as fruits and vegetables, and processed products, such as chewing gum, fruit candies, licorice, chocolate and other confectionery items, and processed nuts.

-In processed foods, they are added at the end of the manufacturing process.[1]
+In processed foods, they are usually added at the end of the manufacturing process.[2][4]

 Examples of glazing agents